-Revenue from sale of therapies, net relates to the sale of KIMMTRAK following marketing approval and the sale of tebentafusp under a compassionate use and an early access program in France up to September 2022.
+Product revenue, net, relates to the sale of KIMMTRAK following marketing approval.
 The Company recognizes revenue at the point in time that control transfers to a customer, which is typically on delivery.
 The Company also operates under consignment arrangements where control passes when the Company's distributors take KIMMTRAK out of consignment inventory.
-The amount of revenue recognized under its arrangements reflects the consideration to which the Company expects to be entitled, net of estimated deductions for rebates, chargebacks and product returns.
+The amount of revenue recognized under its arrangements reflects the consideration to which the Company expects to be entitled, net of estimated deductions for rebates, chargebacks, levies, other customer fees and product returns.
 Estimated revenue deductions are updated at the end of each reporting period using the latest available data.
 The Company considers whether any part of amounts expected to be received should be constrained to ensure that it is probable that a significant reversal in the cumulative revenue recognized will not occur.

 Rebates: Rebates consist of Medicaid and other governmental rebates in the U.S. and other similar programs in Europe.
 These reserves are recorded as a reduction to revenue in the same period the related revenue is recognized.
-The Company's estimates are based on current pricing and historical data, updated at each reporting period to reflect actual claims received.
-For markets where the price is open to negotiation, judgements are made in line with expected pricing outcomes.
+The Company currently estimates based on internal forecasts of the patient mix, information obtained from claims received and other industry data, and external health coverage statistics.